Weak and strong no-arbitrage conditions for continuous financial markets: No Free Lunch with Vanishing Risk

-\begin{Rems} {\textbf{1)} } As can be seen from condition \emph{(iii)} of Theorem \ref{NFLVR}, the NFLVR condition, unlike the weak no-arbitrage conditions discussed in the previous sections, does not only depend on the (properties of the) characteristics of the discounted price process $S$ but also on the structure of the underlying filtration $\FF$.
-In particular, this means that in general one cannot construct an arbitrage opportunity (or a free lunch with vanishing risk) by relying on the characteristics of the price process only (to this effect, compare also \cite{KK}, Example 4.7)\footnote{We want to mention that in some special cases it is possible to check the NFLVR condition in terms of the characteristics of the discounted price process $S$.
-For instance, in the case when $S$ is strictly positive and one can take $dB_t=dt$ in \eqref{char}, a probabilistic characterisation of the absence of arbitrage opportunities in terms of the characteristics of $S$ has been obtained in the recent paper \cite{Ly}.
-Also, in the case of non-negative one-dimensional Markovian diffusions, necessary and sufficient conditions for the validity of NFLVR are provided in \cite{MU2}.}.
+\begin{Rems} {\textbf{1)} } As can be seen from part \emph{(iii)} of Theorem \ref{NFLVR}, the NFLVR condition, unlike the weak no-arbitrage conditions discussed in the previous sections, does not only depend on the characteristics of $S$ but also on the structure of the underlying filtration $\FF$.
+In particular, this means that in general one cannot prove the existence of arbitrage opportunities by relying on the characteristics of the discounted price process only (to this effect, compare also \cite{KK}, Example 4.7)\footnote{We want to mention that, in some special cases, it is possible to check the NFLVR condition in terms of the characteristics of the discounted price process $S$.
+For instance, in the case when $S$ is a continuous exponential semimartingale and one can take $dB_t=dt$ in \eqref{char}, a probabilistic characterisation of the absence of arbitrage opportunities in terms of the characteristics of $S$ has been obtained in the recent paper \cite{Ly}.
+In the case of non-negative one-dimensional Markovian diffusions, necessary and sufficient conditions for the validity of NFLVR are provided in \cite{MU2}.}.

-{\textbf{2)} } There is no general relation between NA1 and NA.
-Indeed, as shown in the example at the end of this section, it might well be that NA1 holds but nevertheless there exist arbitrage opportunities.
-Conversely, it is possible to construct a model which admits no arbitrage opportunities but does not satisfy NA1 (an explicit example can be found in Section 4 of \cite{LS}; see also \cite{Hulley}, Example 1.37).
+{\textbf{2)} } We want to warn the reader that NFLVR does not ensure that the measure $\hatQ$ defined by $d\hatQ/dP:=\hatZ_T$ is an ELMM for $S$, since NFLVR fails to imply in general that $E[\hatZ_T]=1$.
+In view of Remark \ref{weak-MMM}, this amounts to saying that NFLVR does not guarantee the existence of the minimal martingale measure (a counterexample is provided in \cite{DS98a}).
+In other words, the NFLVR condition cannot be checked by looking only at the properties of the minimal (weak) martingale deflator $\hatZ$, unlike weaker no-arbitrage conditions.

-{\textbf{3)} } We want to warn the reader that the validity of the NFLVR condition does not ensure that the measure $\hatQ$ defined by $d\hatQ/dP:=\hatZ_T$ is an ELMM for $S$, since NFLVR does not imply in general that $E[\hatZ_T]=1$.
-In view of Remark \ref{weak-MMM}, this amounts to saying that NFLVR does not guarantee the existence of the minimal martingale measure (an explicit counterexample is provided in \cite{DS98a}).
-In other words, the NFLVR condition cannot be checked by looking only at the properties of the minimal (weak) martingale deflator $\hatZ$, unlike the NA1 condition. \end{Rems}
+{\textbf{3)} } There is no general implication between NA1 and NA.
+On the one hand, as shown in example \ref{example-NFLVR}, it might well be that NA1 holds but nevertheless there exist arbitrage opportunities.
+On the other hand, it is possible to construct models that admit no arbitrage opportunities but do not satisfy NA1 (an explicit example can be found in Section 4 of \cite{LS}; see also \cite{Hulley}, Example 1.37).
+For models based on continuous semimartingales, without assuming a priori the validity of NA1, a characterisation of NA is given in Theorem 9 of \cite{KS} and in Theorem 2.1 of \cite{Str}. \end{Rems}